If you are not yet convinced that a tiny computer can satisfy all your needs just like a full-size, fifth-WALNUT The chip giant might do the job

-After an unusual period of industrial silence, Intel seems almost ready to step up and come back to life with new processor families - this time for crowds, And not just players and professionals with deep pockets. we are talking about The Kaby Lake וApollo Lake Of course, they are supposed to win official performances over the next two months, and in the meantime are starring in a number of very interesting slides At the fanlesstech.com site, As those who will launch a new generation of Compact NUC Computers.
+After an unusual period of industrial silence, it seems that Intel is almost ready to pick up gear and return to our lives with new processor families - this time for the masses, And not just players and professionals with deep pockets. we are talking about The Kaby Lake וApollo Lake Of course, they are supposed to win official performances over the next two months, and in the meantime are starring in a number of very interesting slides At the fanlesstech.com site, As those who will launch a new generation of Compact NUC Computers.

-The new generation will continue to provide us with tiny, dual-core Core i portable processors, with low profile models based on only SSDs on the M.2 connection and higher models that will also have one SATA 3 drive space in the 2.5-inch configuration, with the choice of the Core Series processor i3 in the base models, the Core i5 processor in the middle models - and a very intriguing Core i7 processor with a built-in graphical core from the Iris family of Intel And with an enlarged thermal envelope of 28 watts in the upper model.
+The new generation will continue to provide us with portable dual-core Core i processors, with low-profile models that will be based on SSDs only with an M.2 connection and higher models that will also contain one 3-inch SATA 2.5 drive slot, with a choice of Core series processor i3 in the base models, Core i5 processor in the mid-range models - and also a very intriguing Core i7 processor with a built-in graphics core from the Iris family of Intel And with an enlarged thermal envelope of 28 watts in the upper model.

 Some NUC core models (named after Baby Canyon) will include one type USB Type C connection with support for Thunderbolt 3 technology for transmitting data up to 40 GbpsAnd support for connecting external video card stands, as you will recall), And all models will also offer a pair of grooves for memories DDR4 Up to 32 GB and output HDMI 2.0, to support advanced display resolutions of up to Ultra-HD.
 Not bad at all.